-With no real end in sight, the effect the COVID-19 pandemic is having on people and businesses around the world seems to be heightened with each passing day.
+Even as things start to tentatively open back up, the effect COVID-19 has had on people and businesses around the world seems to be heightened with each passing day.

-From health fears to market disruption to the complete upending of our daily lives, this is about as real as it gets.
+From health fears to market disruption to the complete upending of our daily lives, this crisis has been about as real as it gets.
 US consumers have been sheltering in place since mid-March, causing a standstill in almost every industry and every aspect of business.

 As the watchmaking community tries to wrap its head around what’s happening and what can be done, many recurring questions come to mind: